-Vegan hot dog fried rice — I’m not making this recipe up!
-Hot dog fried rice is a thing, and this plant-based version seems like it shouldn’t work — but does.
+Vegan hotdog fried rice — we’re not making this up!
+Hotdog fried rice really is a thing, hailing from Chicago, as legend would have it.
+This plant-based version seems like it shouldn’t work — but does.
+Whether you use leftover cooked rice or cook it specifically for this recipe, this is a breeze to make.

 This dish is sometimes called “Chicago-Style Hot Dog Fried Rice.”
 Why there’s a Chicago reference eludes me.
 I simply couldn’t find an explanation.
 If anyone knows, please leave a comment!